-The lowest value obtained in Table 4 (2.1 tCO2eq/t of AF cat 1-2 corresponds to 53.3gCO2eq/MJ of AF cat 1-2, which is comparable to the mean ILUC Factor used for oil crops in the recent ILUC directive9.
-Interestingly, an increased used of AF cat 3 instead of cat 1-2, either as single-counted biodiesel or through a deliberate downgrading of cat 1-2 as cat 3 to benefit from double counting, would reduce ILUC emissions and price effects, all other things equal.
+When taking indirect fossil fuel combustion into account, the lowest value obtained in Table 4 (2.6 $tCO_2eq/t$ of AF cat 1-2 corresponds to $66gCO_2eq/MJ$ of AF cat 1-2, which is comparable to the higher end of the range for ILUC Factors used for oil crops in the recent ILUC directive.
+Interestingly, an increased use of AF cat 3 instead of cat 1-2, either as single-counted biodiesel or through a deliberate downgrading of cat 1-2 as cat 3 to benefit from double counting, would reduce ILUC emissions and price effects, all other things equal.
 An increased use of AF cat 3 and/or the substitution of animal fats by fossil fuels in rendering facilities also results in attenuating the size of the shock.